Zuyuf/Getting_and-Cleaning_Course_Project/README.md

 *  **Download and Unzip** the data package by clicking at the following url:
     [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip]()
-    or by sourcing the `downloadata.R` w/ the command:

-        source("./downloadata.R")

-    This R script will download the data package, and it will store the downloaded package into a `dataset.zip` file located into the `datasets` folder.
+    Step One of  run_analysis.R script will download the data package, and it will store the downloaded package into a `dataset.zip` file located into the `rawdata` folder.

 * **Source** the `run_analysis.R` script: